-a'- The Faroe Islands are the most sunless region in the world, having an entirely cloudless sky only, averagely, five days a year.
+a'- Faroe Islands are the most sunless region in the world, having an entirely cloudless sky only, averagely, five days a year.
 The electric field intensity increases and remains approximately constant at high level during the cloudy days.
-The Oerkney islands have the geographical and environmental similarities with the Faroe Islands.
+Orkney islands have the geographical and environmental similarities with Faroe Islands.
 The annual number of days with lightning (keraunic level) on each island is lower, approximately equals 1 (Canbay, 2010).

-b'- As mentioned before, these islands have a quite better electrical conductive ground surface or underground structure.
+b'- As mentioned before, these islands have a quite good electrically conductive ground surface or underground structure.